Battery Producers

 • If applicable, the weight of post-consumer recycled content contained in the batteries supplied in Ontario in the previous calendar year

-• Provide a list of brands that make up the single-use batteries you supplied into Ontario in the previous calendar year
+• Provide a list of brands that make up the single-use batteries supplied into Ontario in the previous calendar year

 • The weight of rechargeable batteries supplied into Ontario two years prior